-The Armenian parliament has ratified a controversial natural gas agreement with Russia, despite widespread protests by the opposition.
+The Armenian government has ratified a controversial natural gas agreement with Russia, despite widespread protests by the opposition.

-Ruling party lawmakers backed ratification of the deal in a vote Monday which was boycotted by members of the country's opposition factions.
+Ruling party lawmakers approved the ratification in a vote Monday which was boycotted by members of the country's opposition factions.

 Hundreds gathered outside parliament in Yerevan to protest the deal.

 Under the agreement, the Russian gas export monopoly Gazprom will gain full control of Armenia's natural gas distribution company ArmRosgazprom.
 Gazprom previously owned 80 percent of the company and now receives the the remaining 20 percent of shares.

 Gazprom will also control all of Armenia's gas imports until 2043.